 - Your Homework: I’m ashamed to admit this, but I occasionally did homework during scout campouts.
 Although camping is supposed to be fun, doing homework will leave you with less work on Sunday night.
 If you have free time during camp, bringing your homework along could help you to get ahead in your classes.

 Thanks for reading this far!
-If you’re trying to earn your Eagle in Scouting, I also write merit badge and leadership guides.
-To prepare for any upcoming Eagle-required merit badges you’ll need to earn, I’d recommend you check out my Eagle-required Merit Badge Difficulty Rankings.
+If you’re trying to earn your Eagle in Scouting, I’d recommend you check out my Eagle-required Merit Badge Difficulty Rankings.
 The article also explains the best order to earn these badges.
 Hope to see you back at ScoutSmarts soon, and best of luck on your Scouting journey!